openvinotoolkit/openvino/inference-engine/README.md

     git submodule update --recursive
     ```
 2. Install build dependencies using the `install_dependencies.sh` script in the project root folder.
 3. By default, the build enables the Inference Engine GPU plugin to infer models on your Intel® Processor Graphics.
 This requires you to [Install Intel® Graphics Compute Runtime for OpenCL™ Driver package 19.04.12237](https://github.com/intel/compute-runtime/releases/tag/19.04.12237) before running the build.
-If you don't want to use the GPU plugin, use the `-DENABLE_CLDNN=ON` CMake build option and skip the installation of the Intel® Graphics Compute Runtime for OpenCL™ Driver.
+If you don't want to use the GPU plugin, use the `-DENABLE_CLDNN=OFF` CMake build option and skip the installation of the Intel® Graphics Compute Runtime for OpenCL™ Driver.
 4. Create a build folder:
 ```sh
   mkdir build && cd build